 Open Banking and use in tenant referencing

-Open banking along with a credit report has been utilised by several tenant referencing companies as the method of providing a full reference report.
-However, if Open Banking is used as the process for payment/income verification, this has serious downsides and should not be relied upon when seeking validation as to an applicant's suitablility.
+Open Banking along with a credit report has been utilised by several tenant referencing companies as the method of providing a full reference report.
+However, if Open Banking is used as the method for payment/income verification, this has serious downsides and should not be relied upon when seeking validation as to an applicant's suitability.

 What is Open Banking?

-Open Banking is a change to the UK banking industry and has been designed to give access by an applicant to share their financial information electronically.
-For some industries such as money lenders where full referencing is not undertaken, Open Banking provides an automated decision regarding an individual from the previous method of a credit check and a scan of bank statements.
-However, property rentals are not white goods or monetary sums and full referencing should always be undertaken to identify the risk regarding the application; if Open Banking and a credit search is used as the process for tenancy suitability, this is a flawed high-risk method as has been highlighted below:
+Open Banking is a change to the UK banking industry and has been designed to give access by an applicant to share their financial information electronically; if Open Banking is used as the process for tenancy suitability, this is a high-risk flawed method as highlighted below:

 Income confirmation